d2l-ai/d2l-en/chapter_appendix_math/linear-algebra.md

 Eigenvalues are often one of the most useful notions we will encounter when studying linear algebra, however, as a beginner, it is easy to overlook their importance.
-Below, we intorduce eigendecomposition and try to convey some sense of just why it is so important.
+Below, we introduce eigendecomposition and try to convey some sense of just why it is so important.

 Suppose we have a matrix $A$ with the following entries: